 Directions

-- Soak the beancurd sheet in lukewarm water for 10 minutes – Once softened, drain and cut them small if necessary.
+- Soak Beancurd—Soak the beancurd sheet in water for 10 minutes.
+Once softened, drain and cut them into bite-size with scissors.

 🥣 Did you try this recipe?
 Let me know your thoughts in the comment below.